Not real news: A look at what didn’t happen this week

 THE FACTS: A story published by a satire site called NoFakeNewsOnline and many others reported that Alabama Attorney General John Simmons filed misdemeanor charges of falsification against Mary Lynne Davies for accusing Moore of assaulting her.
 John Simmons is not the state’s attorney general, Steve Marshall is; and Mary Lynne Davies is not among the eight women who have publicly accused Moore of misconduct.
 Another story published on a hoax site claimed another Moore accuser had recanted her claims in a TV interview; the accuser was identified as Harley Hannah, not one of the eight women who have accused Moore, and was linked to a picture of a British singer.

-NOT REAL: BREAKING: First NFL Team Declares Bankruptcy Over Kneeling Thugs
+NOT REAL: BREAKING: First NFL team declares bankruptcy over kneeling thugs

 THE FACTS: The Jacksonville Jaguars say they have no plans to file for Chapter 11 bankruptcy, despite the claims first published this month on the Patriot Post satire site and shared widely on several conservative sites.
 The satire piece said the Jaguars had lost income because team members knelt for the national anthem at home games.
 The team has not knelt for the anthem since September.
 The story also said it planned to file in the 3rd District Court of Atlanta.
 There is no court by that name, and any bankruptcy court filings for Jacksonville would go through the Middle District of Florida.